jgitlin-p21/chef-server/dev/README.md

 ### Configuring LDAP

-If you wish to setup your Chef Server to use an external LDAP service, please set `ldap start` to true in your config.yml.
+If you wish to setup your CINC Server to use an external LDAP service, please set `ldap start` to true in your config.yml.
 This LDAP server comes pre-configured with two users: `child` and `douglas`.
 You can add more by adding more LDIF files in the ldap-data directory of the provisioning cookbook.